spantaleev/matrix-docker-ansible-deploy/docs/configuring-dns.md

 Be mindful as to how long it will take for the DNS records to propagate.

-If you are using Cloudflare DNS, make sure to disable the proxy and set all records to `DNS only`.
+If you are using Cloudflare DNS, make sure to disable the proxy and set all records to "DNS only".
 Otherwise, fetching certificates will fail.

 ## DNS settings for optional services/features